CJDennis/autoloader/README.md

 without changing a single line anywhere in your source code! `FooBarBaz` would search in up to eight locations and `FooBarBazQux` would search in up to 16 locations, etc.

+If your class is in a namespace, the namespace will be inserted between the library directory and the search directories. e.g. `Baz\Qux\FooBar` would search in `lib/baz/qux/` onwards.

 If no matching file is found, autoloading continues with the next registered autoloader.
 This means that the Autoloader class can be extended with different options, running each one in turn.